South Asian Canadians: Terminology

-The term "Asian" in Canadian English refers to people from East and Southeast Asia.
-This differs from the British English definition of "Asian," which includes South Asia but excludes East and Southeast Asians describing them instead as Orientals or East Asian.
-Thus, the term "South Asian" has come into common usage referring to Asians from the Indian subcontinent.
-This includes countries such as India, Nepal, Pakistan, Bangladesh, Sri Lanka, Bhutan, and the Maldives.
-It does not include nations such as Myanmar, which is considered South Asian in some other connotations of the term.
+In Canada, the term "Asian" broadly includes people from East Asia, Southeast Asia, South Asia, Central Asia, and West Asia.
+The term "South Asian" refers to individuals who trace their origins to India, Nepal, Pakistan, Bangladesh, Sri Lanka, Bhutan, and the Maldives.
+Despite its location, Myanmar is not typically included.
+The term "East Indian" was used to distinguish people of Indian origin from Aboriginal peoples and Afro-Caribbeans (West Indians), though "South Asian" has become the Census designation.

-Canadians from South Asia may also be identified by their country of origin, such as "Indian" or "Pakistani."
-They may also be identified by their specific cultural backgrounds, for example Punjabi or Tamil.
-The term "East Indian" was a historical term used widely in Canada to refer to people from India as opposed to Aboriginal peoples who have also been referred to as "Indian".
-This term has been made less common after the introduction of the general term "South Asian" in areas with significant Indian Canadian populations like Toronto.
+Canadians from South Asia may also be identified by their country of origin or cultural backgrounds (e.g., Punjabi, Tamil, or Bengali).
+The term "East Indian" was a historical term used widely in Canada to refer to people from India as opposed to those who have also been referred to as "Indian".
+This term has become less common since the introduction of the general term "South Asian" in areas with significant Indian Canadian populations like Toronto.

 Brown and Desi are also terms used to refer to Canadians from South Asia.
 However, these are avoided in more formal contexts due to their ambiguity and the possibility of being perceived as derogatory.

 Statistics Canada lists both cultural backgrounds like Bengali, Gujarati, Tamil, Malayali, and Goan in addition to categories like East Indian, Bangladeshi, Sri Lankan, and Pakistani.